mrossinek/cobib/README.md

 cobib
 ```

-Here is an example screenshot of the TUI when listing the entires in your database:
+Here is an example screenshot of the TUI when listing the entries in your database:

 ![coBib TUI List](https://gitlab.com/cobib/cobib/-/raw/master/html/cobib_tui_list.svg)